 Grand rounds are held at 12:30pm every Thursday and cover a variety of different topics.
-Each week there will be a topic that is often
+Each week there will be a topic that is often advertised on small posters around the hospital.
+You can learn about topics and extend your knowledge in that area, and grab some free lunch afterwards as well.
+Note: you must attend the grand round to get food.

 Liverpool Hospital is a labyrinth of wards, in which you will see a myriad of patients.
 When you are free, spend time seeing patients and eliciting clinical signs.
 There are also opportunities for you to go into the operating theatres and watch surgeries; make sure that follow protocol when entering theatres to ensure a rewarding experience.
 The student common room is a wonderful place to have some downtime; it's a place where you can fall asleep, watch TV and play table tennis.
 The hospital library is also close to the common room, where you can do some quiet study (but really, who studies when there's table tennis?)